MS-101/OOP-projekt/README.txt

 When you first launch the game you will be asked to register an account.
 The next time you start the game you will be able to log in to that account.
 All passwords are encrypted using SHA-512 with salt and pepper.
+User password is required to contain at least 8 characters, lowercase letter, uppercase letter, number and special symbol.

+Game auto-saves at certain points.
+You can log out from your account at any time (button in bottom right corner).
+Game GUI contains 2 panes - location pane on the left and character pane on the right.

 In game you can visit the following locations:
-Inn - you can rest to restore hp and mp there, save or quit the game Forge - you can buy and repair equipment there
+Inn - you can rest to restore hp and mp there
+Forge - you can buy and repair equipment there
 Market - you can buy consumables there
-Church - you can allocate attribute and skill points after level up there Forest - you can hunt monsters there
+Forest - you can hunt monsters there

+After acquiring enough exp points, the player levels up and gains 2 attribute points and 1 skill point.
+You can allocate them at any time outside of combat in the character pane.

-Player stats:
+Player attributes:
-hp - if it falls to 0 you die and you start the game with a new character mp - it is used to cast skills strength - increases physical damage dexterity - increases piercing damage intelligence - increases skill power
+strength - increases physical damage and max hp dexterity - increases piercing damage intelligence - increases skill power and max mp

-Players can learn and upgrade skills.
-They can also buy equipment and consumables.
+Player skills:
+fireball - deal damage to single target flamestrike - deals damage to all opponents heal - heals your hp

 Consumables explained
-- they can be used in combat only
 - you can have at most 10 consumables of each type
 - there are currently 2 consumables - hp potion (heals hp) and mp potion (heals mp)

 Items explained
 - you can equip a weapon and armor
 - items have durability, if it falls to 0 the item will break
+- when item is heavily damaged it is less effective
 - weapons can deal physical and piercing damage
 - armor can protect against physical damage

 Combat mechanics:
 Combat is turn based, player always starts first.
 In combat you can fight at most 3 opponents at a time.
+You cannot interact with character pane during combat.
+You get exp and gold from killing monsters.

 During player turn, the player can decide to do one of the following:
+Targetable abilities:
-- attack - deal damage with your weapon
+- attack - deal damage with your weapon (can miss or crit)
-- spell - use an ability
+- fireball - deal damage to single target

+Non-targetable abilities:
 - hp - use hp potion
 - mp - use mp potion
+- flamestrike - deals damage to all opponents
-- skip - skip your turn
+- heal - heals your hp
 - flee - attempt to escape from battle

 During enemy turn monsters attack the player.